Ethics Statement

 Should a member of a journal’s editorial team submit a manuscript to the journal, a co-editor will be assigned to take charge of the entire review process and act as editor for that particular paper.
 Alternatively, the co-editor may assign an external trusted expert.
 The person acting as editor will be named as responsible editor of the article, indicating that the editor who submitted the paper has had nothing to do with the handling of this particular article.

-All manuscripts submitted to journals published by NOASP are handled through the NOASP platform.
-In cases where a guest editor is involved, NOASP will provide support and ensure that all materials are handled through the platform.
+All manuscripts submitted to journals published on the NOASP platform are handled through the platform's workflow management system.
+In cases where a guest editor is involved, the publisher will provide support and ensure that all materials are handled through the platform.
 It is the responsibility of the editor-in-chief to appoint guest editors of special issues.
-Guest editors are informed that the practices outlined above also apply to guest editors.
+Guest editors are informed that the practices outlined above also apply to them.

 Peer reviewers are expected to disclose any competing interests.
 Reviews shall be objective and constructive.
-Reviewers shall consider the methodological rigor of the submission, the appropriateness of findings on the basis of methodology, the appropriateness of conclusions, proper establishment of the contribution within the scholarly literature more broadly, among other things.
-All reviewed manuscripts shall be treated confidentially.
+Reviewers shall consider the methodological rigor of the submission, the appropriateness of findings on the basis of methodology, the appropriateness of conclusions, and proper establishment of the contribution within the scholarly literature more broadly, among other things.
+All reviewed manuscripts are treated confidentially.

 Articles that have already been published will remain unaltered as far as is possible, though updated with information that an erratum/corrigendum or other amendment exists.